leanprover-community/mathlib3/docs/extras/tactic_writing.md

 trying to return anything (technically it will return something of type `unit`, which is the type having exactly one term, denoted by `()`).
-Such functions are either called by other tactics, those are typically in the `tactic` namespace, or called interactively by users inside tactic blocks, those must be in the `tactic.interactive` namespace (this is not quite necessary for very simple tactics, but weird things will happen in general when ignoring this rule).
+Such functions are either called by other tactics---those are typically in the `tactic` namespace---or called interactively by users inside tactic blocks---those must be in the `tactic.interactive` namespace (this is not quite necessary for very simple tactics, but weird things will happen in general when ignoring this rule).
 A shortcut which is sometimes convenient is: one can copy definitions with name `my_tac1`, `my_tac2`, `my_tac3`, into the `tactic.interactive` namespace using `` run_cmd add_interactive [`my_tac1,`my_tac2, `my_tac3] ``.
-All those functions are allowed to bypass every safety check used by Lean, because any incorrect proof they could produce will be ultimately rejected by the Lean kernel.
-So their definition must be prefaced by the keyword `meta`.
+These functions will be used to generate Lean proofs, but we will not prove anything about these functions themselves, nor will the constants `my_tac1`, `my_tac2`, etc. appear in the proofs that they generate.
+By prefacing them with the keyword `meta`, we tell Lean that they are for "evaluation purposes only," which disables some of the checks that non-`meta` declarations must pass.
 This enough knowledge to write a first tactic.

 ```lean
 meta def my_first_tactic : tactic unit := tactic.trace "Hello, World."